 There are three easy ways to do so.
 But first, make sure you have the desired wallpaper files in a folder on your Mac.
 If you don’t, please check out iDB’s vibrant wallpapers section and download some from there.
 Besides that, you can get copyright-free images from sites like Unsplash, Pixabay, and Pexels.

-1. Use System Preferences
+1. Use System Settings

 - When logging in: It will show a new wallpaper every time you log in.